heubachmedia/hmReports-Release/Documentation/PDFTools/hmRep_EncryptPDF.md

 ### Description
 The command *hmRep_ENCRYPT PDF* encrypts an existing PDF file with the given password.

-The path must be in POSIX style on Mac.
+The path must be in POSIX style on macOS.

 ### Example